ChessTournamentManager/Documentation/Research/Database Research.md

 **How popular is MongoDB?**

 MongoDB is used by many developers.
-It is the fifth most popular database according to [db-engines.com](https://db-engines.com/en/system/MongoDB) and the most popular document store.
+It is the 5th most popular database according to [db-engines.com](https://db-engines.com/en/system/MongoDB) and the most popular document store.
 MongoDB is also widely available on cloud services, such as AWS, Google Cloud and Microsoft Azure.
 A lot of developers have posted videos and articles about using MongoDB.

 **Which large companies use MongoDB?**